-For more details, see the following resources:

-- Digital Earth Africa dataset specifications: Sentinel-2 Level-2A - Sentinel\2.ipynb in the Datasets folder of the Sandbox - ESA Sentinel-2 mission website
+For more details, see Sentinel\2.ipynb in the Datasets folder of the Sandbox.

 2.1.5 Which satellite product is 'best'?

 This question depends on the analysis you are doing.
 It helps to consider the available resolutions of the satellite products.
 For example: